Dr. John Duncan, Dean of the School of Business

 Charleston Southern University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 The business programs in the following degrees are accredited by the IACBE:

-- Bachelor of Science in Business Administration degree with emphases in Accounting, Finance, Management, and Marketing.
+- Bachelor of Business Administration degree with a major in Accounting

-- Bachelor of Arts in Business Administration degree with emphases in Management and Marketing.
+- Bachelor of Business Administration degree with a major in Management

 - Bachelor of Science in Economics.